Small businesses are increasingly realising the importance of social media.

 It’s not enough to rely on your audience to begin conversations with you.
 In addition, you should go in search of potential conversations elsewhere.
 Use social media monitoring tools to listen for mentions of your brand, or of topics of interest.
 Identify a few key blogs, Twitter accounts, and LinkedIn groups to check regularly, and engage proactively with them.
 Remember that engagement doesn’t just happen on your own domain or your own Twitter account.

 Listening will also help you to build up a picture of where your customers and partners live online.
-For example, are they predominantly Facebook or Twitter users?
+For example, are they predominantly LinkedIn or Facebook users?
 Do they blog?
 Do they use forums regularly?
 By working out which platforms they prefer you can target your efforts more effectively.

 Make sure that commenting is enabled on your own content, and that you are actively encouraging readers to give their opinions.
 There is a range of commenting solutions available.
-An increasing number of businesses are choosing to use Facebook’s own commenting service, which is easy to implement.
-Make clear within your copy that you would like readers to contribute.
+Most platforms will allow your followers to comment, and some will take this a step further with polls, forums and groups.
+Make clear that you'd like readers to contribute.
 It often helps to end with a question.

 Readers and social media users frequently react better when they can see a human face behind your content.
 Rather than interacting as ‘Widget Company’, consider using your own name.
 Engage with customers as a representative of Widget Company, using a picture and a conversational tone.
 This will help to make your conversations feel more natural, and less sales-related.